alanpich/tvImagePlus/docs/index.md

 * Visual Image cropping tool integrated into the MODX manager interface.
 * Option to constrain minimal width and/or height for the uploaded image.
 * User image crop can be forced to remain at pre-set ratio.
-* Use a chunk as an output template and fill placeholders with url, height, width, alt-tag, phpthumb options etc of the cropped uploaded image.
+* Use a chunk as an output template and fill placeholders with url, height, width, alt-tag, phpthumb options etc. of the cropped uploaded image.